Jake Burger Player Props: Marlins vs. Rangers

-On Friday, Jake Burger (.333 on-base percentage in past 10 games, 51 points above season-long percentage) and the Miami Marlins play the Texas Rangers, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 8:05 PM ET.
+On Saturday, Jake Burger (.333 on-base percentage in past 10 games, 51 points above season-long percentage) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 4:05 PM ET.

 Jake Burger Game Info & Props vs. the Rangers